NovaCorz/CSC510/README.md

 ## 🎉 Welcome to Food Seer!

-**Food Seer** helps take the stress out of daily food choices by turning a simple conversation into a personalized meal recommendation.
-Designed exclusively for one restaurant's delivery system, Food Seer asks customers a few quick questions about their day and provides a tailored food option they can choose to purchase or pass until the next day.
+**Food Seer** takes the stress out of choosing what to eat by turning meal selection into a smart and personalized experience.
+Whether you're in the mood for a quick quiz or a natural conversation, Food Seer helps you find the perfect meal based on your preferences, mood, and budget.
+Start a short quiz or chat with our AI assistant — and receive a tailored meal suggestion in seconds.